Saihex/creation_wiki_pages/The4Tris/category/Characters/Lan_Interno.md

 **Lan Interno** is one of the four main characters.
 He is a [Brain Crystal](../logic/Brain_Crystal) and originated from [The 4Tris Real Life](../Dimensions/real_life) as Bionic Creature turned into Brain Crystal prior to the [simulation phase](../Dimensions/the_simulation#origin-story).
 He's specialized into Strategy Planning and Chemistry with special skill of able to make right decisions quickly in a dire circumstances.

-Regarding his relationship with [Silica](../Characters/Silica), [Lan was already soulmate to Silica from The 4Tris Real Life](../Dimensions/real_life#lan-meeting-silica).
+Regarding his relationship with [Silica Darling](../Characters/Silica), [Lan was already soulmate to Silica from The 4Tris Real Life](../Dimensions/real_life#lan-meeting-silica).
 When Lan was created and given his own ship for his far home missions he was given a Brain Crystal named **Silica** who will be his assistant for lifetime.
 They two become attached no long after and decided to become soulmates.

 His ears serve as very powerful FM/AM antenna.